regulate-tech/nhstech/docs/_posts/2025-10-07-medical-records-comments.md

 By way of example, I am being treated for a foot fracture at the moment.

-When I see them take an x-ray, my geek instinct is to think about ìhow technically might this be sent to my GP?î.
+When I see them take an x-ray, my geek instinct is to think about ‚Äúhow technically might this be sent to my GP?‚Äù.
 Even if my GP likely has no need of the actual X-ray and would never look at it.

-A clinician might say, ìwouldn't it be great to have lots of x-rays stored so that I can go back and look at them and do some research laterî.
+A clinician might say, ‚Äúwouldn't it be great to have lots of x-rays stored so that I can go back and look at them and do some research later‚Äù.
 That would meet their perceived need even though again they might never actually look at the stored material.

-A librarian would think ìhow do I create the most efficient coding possible that transmits what happened to the GP so they can easily retrieve facts about the treatment episode?î
+A librarian would think ‚Äúhow do I create the most efficient coding possible that transmits what happened to the GP so they can easily retrieve facts about the treatment episode?‚Äù

 For any particular use case, we need all of those lenses to be applied, recognising the biases, to come up with the right solution.